We found that Wasabina Mustard microgreens grew differently than Red Garnet or Wasabi Mustard microgreens.

 We Use These Microgreen Trays

-We use Bootstrap Farmer Shallow Heavy-duty trays when we plant 1010 or 1020 trays.
+We use Bootstrap Farmer Shallow Heavy-duty trays to plant 1010 or 1020 trays.
 We also use their deeper trays to plant peas or other uses.

 These trays will never be damaged with normal use.

-When we grow microgreens for ourselves we use the Home Microgreens Trays & Soil.
-We like the amount of microgreens these trays grow and we find we can either stagger plantings or double up trays to fit our microgreen needs.
+We use the Home Microgreens Trays & Soil when we grow microgreens for ourselves.
+We like the amount of microgreens these trays grow, and we find we can either stagger plantings or double up trays to fit our microgreen needs.

 Here's the Important Part for Wasabina Mustard Microgreens